rouge-ruby/rouge/README.md

       # you can do the following things:
       pop!
       push :another_state
-      state? :some_state # check if the current state is :some_state in_state? :some_state # check if :some_state is in the state stack
+      push # assumed to be the current state state? :some_state # check if the current state is :some_state in_state? :some_state # check if :some_state is in the state stack

-      peek(5) # inspect the next 5 characters in the input eos? # check if the stream is empty
+      eos? # check if the stream is empty

       # yield a token.  if no second argument is supplied, the value is